ssathya/AccountMaintainers/Readme.md

 We create the Account and Owners model and DbContext class that will link our models to the database.
 We then create repository patterns that will abstract all  (CRUD) our database operations.

 ## Part 5
-We now proceed to work on business logic; i.e. we�ll start with the controllers.
+We now proceed to work on business logic; i.e. we'll start with the controllers.
 As the application evolves we might be tempted to move certain database logics to controllers.
-We�ll keep all database logic inside the repository classes and controllers will be responsible for handling requests, model validation and returning responses to the frontend part of the application.
+We'll keep all database logic inside the repository classes and controllers will be responsible for handling requests, model validation and returning responses to the frontend part of the application.